-I highly recommend listening to the podcasts and to I’ll be summarising my key 3 takeaways on each of the episodes over the next couple of weeks.
+I highly recommend listening to the podcasts and I’ll be summarising my key three takeaways on each of the episodes over the next couple of weeks.

-1. Starting with Safety, Dan explains why this is the first and foremost quality standard.
+- Starting with Safety, Dan explains why this is the first and foremost quality standard.
 Safety is the first key for a reason.
 Nothing is more crucial.
-He likens the four keys to Maslows hierarchy of needs; if you haven’t got Safety in place as a foundation, guests won’t feel ‘safe’ and if people have a doubt about their safety they won’t come and visit, they won’t recommend you and even potential employees will shy away from coming to work for you.
-And you certainly can’t move onto ‘Courtesy’ ‘Show’ and ‘Efficiency’ if the foundation of ‘Safety’ isn’t solidly in place.
+He likens the four keys to Maslow’s hierarchy of needs; if you haven’t got safety in place as a foundation, guests won’t feel safe and if people have a doubt about their safety they won’t come and visit, they won’t recommend you and even potential employees will shy away from coming to work for you.
+And you certainly can’t move onto Courtesy, Show and Efficiency if the foundation of Safety isn’t solidly in place.

 - Role modelling safety behaviours.
-Cast Members are actively given permission to call out any leaders that they witnessed texting whilst walking.
-So many accident occur not due to equipment or infrastructure malfunctions but simply to a loss of attention when people are carrying out straightforward actions (like walking!).
-Dan argues that empowering people to call each other out and look out for one another with regards to safety issues is a sign of a true high performance culture.
+Cast Members are actively given permission to call out any leaders that they witnessed texting while walking.
+So many accidents occur not due to equipment or infrastructure malfunctions but simply because of a loss of attention when people are carrying out straightforward actions (like walking!).
+Dan argues that empowering people to call each other out and look out for one another with regards to safety issues is a sign of a true high-performance culture.

 - Regular safety meetings (with recoded actions that flow from these with deadlines and accountability) should be tracked.
 Disney found that teams that consistently held such meetings and took follow-up actions, reduced the number of accidents in their area of responsibility.